November 1-3rd, 2017, UPEACE Campus in Costa Rica

 By the end of this course, you will have:

 The course is designed to be a practical and hands-on workshop, allowing space for sharing and peer-to-peer learning.
+Spanning three full days on campus, we’ll cover a variety of introspective activities, theory, and small group application.

 Miguel Tello is the director of the Strachan Foundation, a family foundation in Costa Rica that supports education and health programs throughout Central America.
 In addition, he is a certified trainer for the International Institute for Restorative Practices.